abalaji-blr/Finance/BlockchainFunda.md

 ### How Bitcoin is able to reach distributed consensus?

-* By providing financial incentives which makes the participants to work together.
+* Providing financial incentives which make the participants work together.
-* Arrive consensus over large time scale.
+* Arrive consensus over a large time scale.

 ---

 ### What are the incentives for the block creators in Bitcoin?

-Two sperate incentive mechanisms are used in Bitcoin.
+Two separate incentive mechanisms are used in Bitcoin.

 1) **Block Reward:**

    The node which creates a block gets to include a special transaction called **coin-creation** transaction in that block. **Every 210,000 blocks, the block creation reward is halved** (approx. every 4 years).
-It started with 50BTC during inception 2009.
-As of 2021, the block creation reward is halved third time at 6.25BTC.
+It started with 50BTC during its inception in 2009.
+As of 2021, the block creation reward is halved for the third time at 6.25BTC.

    Aprox. year: 2000 ->  2013 -> 2017 -> 2020 ...